board of directors

 John is a Chelsea resident, dedicated and passionate activist and former youth leader.
 John currently serves as a Private Equity Research Analyst for UNITE HERE, an International Union representing over 270,000 hotel, gaming, and food service employees.
 In addition, John has played a pivotal role in the creation of Hospitality Employees Advancement and Training, (HEAT) Inc., a new workforce development organization in Miami, FL designed to provide hospitality workers with the training and skills needed to earn sustainable living wages and benefits in South Florida.

-Roseann Bongiovanni, Executive Director
+Roseann Bongiovanni, Executive Director (she, her, hers)

 For the past 21 years, Roseann has implemented and managed the environmental justice work carried out in Chelsea, formerly through the Green Space Committee and now thru GreenRoots.
 Roseann managed the transition of this community based committee into an independent organization with a home on the Chelsea Creek.
 Roseann’s accomplishments include raising $1.5 million dollars to vision, design and create, with the community, Creekside Commons Park; leading an effort to transform an abandoned parcel of land into a beautiful playground and community garden built in one day with 250 volunteers and leading the successful grassroots organizing campaigns to defeat the construction of a dirty diesel power plant in Chelsea; and to stop ethanol “bomb” trains from traveling through 90 communities in Massachusetts to a Chelsea Creek facility.
 Roseann managed two economic stimulus funded projects exceeding $2 million that significantly improved Chelsea’s air quality.